Building Sensor Watch Firmware

 - From within the repo:

-make COLOR=RED
+make BOARD=sensorwatch_pro

-The built firmware will be at build/watch.uf2
+The built firmware will be at build/firmware.uf2

 .
 You can now flash this firmware to your watch.